Q: Is there a better (faster, cheaper) way to coldwork small glass sculptures?

 I’m still running tests on vibratory tumblers, so stay tuned.

 *I say successful because no matter how good you get at casting, stuff can still go wrong.
-If I’m making 24 cast pendants, I can pretty much count on losing one or two along the way.
+I’m pretty good at this stuff, but if I’m making 24 cast pendants, I lose one or two along the way.